 Troubleshooting a load balancer issue

-Diagnose a load balancer performance problem that is difficult or impossible to replicate in a lab environment via evidence gathered from Bro’s network logs and end finger pointing between between security and network operations teams.
+Diagnose a load balancer performance problem that is difficult or impossible to replicate in a lab environment via evidence gathered from Bro’s network logs and end finger pointing between security and network operations teams.